HQInterview/PHP-Round1/README.md

 Show success or error message after payment.
 Use appropriate form validations.

-3) Order data + response from payment gateway to database table.
+3) Save order data + response from payment gateway to database table.

+4) Fork this library on github, push your solution and request pull request.

 ## Specification
+* Create your own sandbox accounts for Paypal and Braintree
+* Implement only single payment with credit card.
+No need to implement saving credit card and authorization of payments.
 * Use different gateway based on this rules:
   * if credit card type is AMEX, use Paypal
   * if currency is USD, EUR, or AUD, use Paypal.
 Use Braintree for others